Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: Conclusion

-We have applied the \pythiaPB approach to describe the non-perturbative contributions to the low-\pt\ region of the Drell-Yan lepton-pair spectrum.
-In particular, we consider the intrinsic transverse motion of partons and multiple soft-gluon emissions over a wide range of centre-of-mass energies, spanning from those covered by fixed-target experiments to those of the LHC.
+We have applied the \pythiaPB approach to describe the non-perturbative contributions to the low-\pt\ region of the Drell--Yan lepton-pair spectrum.
+In particular, we considered the intrinsic transverse motion of partons and multiple soft-gluon emissions over a wide range of centre-of-mass energies, spanning from those covered by fixed-target experiments to those at the LHC.

-The results show that \pythiaPB provides a description of the initial-state radiation contribution in the low-\pt\ DY region that is fully comparable to that obtained with PB-TMD calculations across a broad range of DY invariant masses and collision energies.
-To ensure consistency between the two approaches in describing the contribution of the intrinsic motion of partons at low transverse momentum, we performed a detailed investigation of how the treatment of parton momenta in the recoil-sharing step and the reference-frame boost affect the Drell-Yan \pt\ spectra.
+The results show that \pythiaPB provides a description of the initial-state radiation contribution in the low-\pt\ DY region that is comparable to that obtained with PB-TMD calculations across a broad range of DY invariant masses and collision energies.
+To ensure a consistent comparison of the intrinsic partonic transverse momentum contribution in the two approaches, we performed a detailed investigation of how the treatment of parton momenta in the recoil-sharing step and the reference-frame boost affect the Drell--Yan \pt\ spectra.
 This study allowed us to disentangle technical effects from genuine physical effects that influence the non-perturbative contributions in the low-\pt\ DY distribution.

-The remaining differences between the \pythia-based \pythiaPB\ and PB-TMD approaches originate from their distinct treatments of intrinsic transverse momentum in the presence of initial-state radiation.
-In the \pythiaPB approach, intrinsic \kt\ is introduced as a primordial, non-perturbative contribution within the backward evolution and is not dynamically evolved.
-In contrast, in the PB-TMD framework, transverse momentum is generated through forward evolution and thus consistently incorporates Sudakov suppression effects.
+The remaining differences between the \pythia -based \pythiaPB and \PB -TMD approaches are primarily related to their different treatments of intrinsic transverse momentum and recoil kinematics, including effects induced by reference-frame rotations and boosts.
 Despite these conceptual differences, the \pythiaPB approach provides a description of the experimental data that is comparable in quality to that of the PB-TMD approach.

 A central outcome of this study is the clear identification of the complementary roles played by intrinsic transverse momentum and soft initial-state radiation.
-The intrinsic-\kt\ distribution fixes the overall non-perturbative width of the spectrum and can be taken to be universal and energy independent at the starting scale, once soft gluons are properly included.
-Soft-gluon emissions generated during the initial-state evolution in turn shape the detailed behaviour of the spectrum and control the transition between perturbative and non-perturbative regions.
+The fitted intrinsic-\kt\ distribution in \pythiaPB effectively absorbs not only genuinely non-perturbative transverse motion, but also part of the kinematic effects associated with recoil sharing and frame transformations in the backward-evolution algorithm.